IAAAIAAIA/studyGroup/README.md

 # CS224n
 Code and projects related to our CS224n study group.

-# Monday, August 28th
+# Wednesday, September 6th
-### Kyle’s Plans
+### John’s Plans
-- We are going to be talking more about word vectors, how to train them, and how to evaluate them.
+- What are we going over?

 ### Preparation
-- Have watched lectures 2 and 3
+- What should we do to prepare?

 <details>
 <summary>Post-meeting</summary>
 <p>

 ### Homework/Participation
-- [1pt] Attendance
+- [1pt] You have three points per person to allocate.
-- [2pt] Adjust some hyperparameters for the word vectors implementation in assignment 1 and create a graph.
+- [1pt] You can split them up however you want between homework and participation.
+- [1pt] Try to make objective tasks and remember that lotteries are meant to tax the poor.
-- Due: September 11th @ 8pm
+- Due: Month 0th @ 0pm

 ### Summary
 - What did we go over?